 - Working hours: Shift work, Monday to Friday, 6 hours per day

-- Project availability: All year round, projects close for ad hoc days when there are public holidays (there are a lot of public holidays in Sri Lanka so it is likely that the project will be closed for 1 day during your visit)
+- Project availability: All year round every other week, projects close for ad hoc days when there are public holidays (there are a lot of public holidays in Sri Lanka so it is likely that the project will be closed for 1 day during your visit)

 - Arrival day: Monday

 What is included